Reviews You Can Rely On

 Braking

-To get a grasp on a scooter's braking power we looked at two critical conditions; namely, hill braking and flat ground stopping.
-The first is an evaluation of the machine's ability to regulate speed when descending a steep hill.
+To grasp a scooter's braking power, we looked at two critical conditions: hill braking and flat ground stopping.
+The first evaluates the machine's ability to regulate speed when descending a steep hill.
 The second evaluates the stopping distance on flat ground.
-Despite having only one (disc) brake, the Razor did quite well in both of these tests.
+Despite having only one (disc) brake, the Razor did quite well in both tests.
 However, the lack of redundancy in the brake system raises safety concerns.

 razor e300 - the razor has the shortest travel radius in the class.